nml-knight/CSky2TopoCraft/readme.md

 You will need:

+A decent CPU.

-The Quantum Geographic Information System (QGIS)
+The Quantum Geographic Information System (QGIS) v3.36+

 The plugin.